lambiengcode/mask-detection-python/README.md

-# mask_detection

-How to run it?
-Okay, follow me...
+### How I can run it? :tada::tada:

-1. install requirements lib
+- :rocket: Istall requirements lib
-2. python3 detect_mask_video.py
+- :rocket: Run python3 detect_mask_video.py on terminal in project

-that's so easy!
+:tada: That's so easy! :bomb::bomb: